-During the first quarter of 2019, the Company announced a plan to reduce its Corporate workforce by more than 50% ("2019 Corporate Restructuring").
-The reduction in workforce is primarily a result of the exit of Noctiva during the first quarter of 2019, as well as an effort to better align the Company's remaining cost structure at our U.S. and Ireland locations with our ongoing and future planned projects.
+During the first quarter of 2019, the Company announced a plan to reduce its corporate workforce by more than 50% ("2019 Corporate Restructuring").
+The reduction in workforce was primarily a result of the exit of Noctiva during the first quarter of 2019, as well as an effort to better align the Company's remaining cost structure at our U.S. and Ireland locations with our ongoing and future planned projects.
 The reduction in workforce was completed during 2020.
-The restructuring charges associated with this plan recognized during the six months ended June 30, 2021 and 2020 were immaterial.
+The restructuring charges associated with this plan recognized during the three and nine months ended September 30, 2021 and 2020 were immaterial.